- About

 We congratulate the 2024 NABT Teaching Award Recipients and are honored to recognize their achievements.

 Mike is a high school teacher in his seventh year of teaching.
 He has a BS in Biology, an MSEd in Science Education, and an MS in Genetics, Genomics, and Bioinformatics.
 Mike strives to have a very hands-on class, developing somewhat of a “fun and over-the-top” reputation with the labs and activities that he has developed.
-Outside of the advanced science courses he teachers, he works with students in two science-based extra curriculars: the Ecology Club, where students run initiatives to improve the school’s sustainability, and the NASA HUNCH Program, through which he has brought three teams to the finals to present their biomedical projects at NASA’s Space Center.
+Outside of the advanced science courses he teaches, he works with students in two science-based extracurriculars: the Ecology Club, where students run initiatives to improve the school’s sustainability, and the NASA HUNCH Program, through which he has brought three teams to the finals to present their biomedical projects at NASA’s Space Center.
 Along with teaching at the high school level, Mike also adjuncts at a local university where he teaches lab-based courses.

 Outside of teaching, Mike is involved with the Master Teacher Program of NYS, in which he ran a place-based PLT last year.
 He also has mentored dozens of teachers in mastery-based learning with the Modern Classrooms Project, developed a free online course on how to use neuroscience principles to teach students better studying methods, and is currently working with ACASE on the development of freely available NGSS-aligned assessments.